weavemcp/weave/README.md

 # Weave

-**Weave** is a command-line tool that seamlessly connects [Claude Desktop](https://claude.ai/download) to [SuperMCP](https://weavemcp.com) virtual servers, enabling you to use multiple MCP (Model Context Protocol) servers through a single, unified interface.
+**Weave** is a command-line tool that seamlessly connects [Claude Desktop](https://claude.ai/download) to [WeaveMCP](https://weavemcp.com) virtual servers, enabling you to use multiple MCP (Model Context Protocol) servers through a single, unified interface.

 ## What is Weave?

-Weave acts as a bridge between Claude Desktop and SuperMCP's infrastructure, allowing you to:
+Weave acts as a bridge between Claude Desktop and WeaveMCP's infrastructure, allowing you to:

-- **Centrally manage** multiple MCP servers through SuperMCP's web interface
+- **Centrally manage** multiple MCP servers through WeaveMCP's web interface
 - **Automatically configure** Claude Desktop with your virtual MCP servers
 - **Proxy MCP requests** from Claude Desktop to your configured servers with proper authentication
-- **Upgrade existing** MCP configurations to use SuperMCP's infrastructure
+- **Upgrade existing** MCP configurations to use WeaveMCP's infrastructure

 ## Quick Start